Purchase in e-book format on Amazon and as a paperback at your local bookstore.

 from Janey

-This book describes how Janey achieves a fulfilling career with the help of mentors and Richard.
-She is a laboratory assistant for a Nobel Prize winner at Stanford, is a California-state certified microbiologist, conducts independent research in immunology at the University of Oregon medical school, earns her Ed.D., and receives the highest technical award at Bell Laboratories while raising three sons, participating in multiple community volunteer programs and is a skier, sailor and chef, and wife of an equally active husband.
+This book describes how Janey achieves a fulfilling career with the help of mentors and Richard, her significant other.
+She’s a laboratory assistant for a Nobel Prize winner at Stanford, becomes a California-state certified microbiologist, conducts independent research in immunology at the University of Oregon medical school, and earns her Ed.D.
+She also receives the highest technical award at Bell Laboratories while raising three sons, participating in multiple community volunteer programs.
+In her free time, she’ss a skier, sailor,chef, and wife of an equally active husband.

 Why choose the book